sequelize/sequelize/README.md

 # Sequelize #

-The Sequelize library provides easy access to a MySQL database by mapping database entries to objects and vice versa.
+The Sequelize library provides easy access to MySQL, SQLite or PostgreSQL databases by mapping database entries to objects and vice versa.
 To put it in a nutshell... it's an ORM (Object-Relational-Mapper).
 The library is written entirely in JavaScript and can be used in the Node.JS environment.

 ## Blogposts/Changes ##
 - [v1.3.0](http://blog.depold.com/post/15283366633/changes-in-sequelize-1-3-0): migrations, cross-database, validations, new listener notation, ...